satuelisa/StatisticalLearning/README.md

 the [book's website](https://www-stat.stanford.edu/ElemStatLearn).
-I hope that there will be native LaTeX rendering in the markdown soon, so I could include equations (the present solutions of generating images are quite ugly in darfk mode).
+I hope that there will be native LaTeX rendering in the markdown soon, so I could include equations (the present solutions of generating images are quite ugly in dark mode).
 The book uses R in their example code, so I am going to replant everything in Python for an enriched experience and more pain on my part.